Stoxum/casinocoin-dev-portal/content/reference-stoxumd.md

 The `streams` parameter provides access to the following default streams of information:

-* `server` - Sends a message whenever the status of the `casinocoind` server (for example, network connectivity) changes
+* `server` - Sends a message whenever the status of the `stoxumd` server (for example, network connectivity) changes
 * `ledger` - Sends a message whenever the consensus process declares a new validated ledger
 * `transactions` - Sends a message whenever a transaction is included in a closed ledger
 * `transactions_proposed` - Sends a message whenever a transaction is included in a closed ledger, as well as some transactions that have not yet been included in a validated ledger and may never be.
 Not all proposed transactions appear before validation.
     **Note:** [Even some transactions that don't succeed are included](reference-transaction-format.html#result-categories) in validated ledgers, because they take the anti-spam transaction fee.
 * `validations` - Sends a message whenever the server receives a validation message from a server it trusts.
-(An individual `casinocoind` declares a ledger validated when the server receives validation messages from at least a quorum of trusted validators.)
+(An individual `stoxumd` declares a ledger validated when the server receives validation messages from at least a quorum of trusted validators.)
-* `peer_status` - **(Admin only)** Information about connected peer `casinocoind` servers, especially with regards to the consensus process.
+* `peer_status` - **(Admin only)** Information about connected peer `stoxumd` servers, especially with regards to the consensus process.

 Each member of the `books` array, if provided, is an object with the following fields: